status-im/heimdall/README.md

 ## Notes and Details

-Currently there is no front-end style framework, it is minimalistic just to get something working, and allow for anything to be added and change based on the style-framework de jour.
+Currently there is no front-end style framework, it is minimalistic just to get something working, and allow for anything to be added and change based on the style-framework _du jour_.

 ### Dependencies
 - dep